-As part of the whole school transition process there will be close liaison between feeder schools for SEND students joining RGS in Year 7 and year 9 or during a school year.
+As part of the whole school transition process there will be close liaison between feeder schools for SEND students joining Ripon Grammar School.
 Information will be recorded on the school admission form.
-Liaison includes RGS staff visiting schools and attending review meetings.
+Liaison includes Ripon Grammar School staff visiting schools and attending review meetings.
 For some students a personalised transition package is made.

-For students who are preparing to leave Ripon Grammar School after public examinations further support is available.
-RGS has an active careers advisory department who work closely with the Learning Support Department and students with additional needs.
+Further support is available for students who are preparing to leave Ripon Grammar School after public examinations.
+Ripon Grammar School has an active careers advisory department who work closely with the Learning Support Department and students with additional needs.
 The support they provide aims to help students make appropriate choices and seek out all available opportunities for them.

-SEND students who are moving on to further and higher education, the support is tailored to meet the needs of each student and will, where necessary, involve communicating with further educational establishments, if that is the wish of the student and their family.
+SEND students who are moving on to further and higher education, will receive support that is tailored to meet the needs of each student and will, where necessary, involve communicating with further educational establishments, if that is the wish of the student and their family.